woodstone121/DeepCore/_posts/2017-07-20-Track_GIS_Technician_Work_with_ELK_part1.md

 Summary
 =======
-We talked about the value of setting up a dashboard to monitor digitizing projects, creating a Postgres database and table on a server, and enabling the capability to digitize in QGIS while saving edits to the Postgres database.
+We talked about the value of setting up a dashboard to monitor digitizing projects, creating a database and table on a server, and enabling the capability to digitize in GIS software while saving edits in near real time to the database.

 Next in Part 2, we'll examine how to transfer the data from our PostgresDB into the Elasticsearch framework.